behavioral-data/moderator_discourse_public/README.md

 # Perceptions of Moderators as a Large-Scale Measure of Online Community Governance

-This website is a companion site for our paper titled Perceptions of Moderators as a Large-Scale Measure of Online Community Governance.
+This website is a companion site for our paper titled Perceptions of Moderators as a Large-Scale Measure of Online Community Governance, which will appear at CSCW 2025.
 A preprint of this paper is available on [arXiv](https://arxiv.org/abs/2401.16610), please read it for more details on our methods and results.

 A summary of our results and some additional discussion is available over at [/r/TheoryOfReddit](https://www.reddit.com/r/TheoryOfReddit/comments/1ary8x8/identifying_promising_moderation_strategies/).